PanupongDeve/loki-simple-log/README.md

-# Simeple Anatic log or files with Loki
+# Simeple logs or files Analytics  with Loki

 ## Usage
 1. Import files or logs in `files` directory